 What do you mean by a stock split?

 A stock split occurs when the share price reaches a ceiling.
-That ceiling here is currently at $1,000 per share and the ratio is 10:1.
+That ceiling here is currently at $10,000 per share and the ratio is 10:1.
 Stock splits here are done automatically at dividend time.
-Once dividends are calculated, our system looks to see if any stocks are at or above $1,000; if there are, the price is divided by 10 and the number of shares are multiplied by 10.
+Once dividends are calculated, our system looks to see if any stocks are at or above $10,000; if there are, the price is divided by 10 and the number of shares are multiplied by 10.
 Thus, while your total dollars invested will not have changed, the number of shares you now own is 10 times what it had been.
-For example: A stock reaches $1,000 per share.
+For example: A stock reaches $10,000 per share.
 You own 10,000 shares.
-Your total investment is worth $10,000,000.
-After the split the share price would be $100, but you would now own 100,000 shares!
-The total value of your investment would still be the same $10,000,000.
-This is why we say you can't buy more than 10,000 shares (unless it's amnesty), but you can hold more than 10,000 shares.
-You may notice that, if you're holding over 10,000 shares of a stock, it is highlighted in your portfolio.
-Deactivated stocks are highlighted in a different color.
+Your total investment is worth $100,000,000.
+After the split the share price would be $1,000, but you would now own 100,000 shares!
+The total value of your investment would still be the same $100,000,000.
+This is why we say you can't buy more than 10,000 shares, but you can hold more than 10,000 shares.
 In your early days of playing, however, there is only a limited need in concerning yourself with stock splits.

 Dividends?
 What are they?